 RUS and USFWS made the determination that the route modifications, including the application for an amended ROW in Iowa, were of such a nature that additional review was appropriate per 40 Code of Federal Regulations (CFR) §1502.9 to assess whether there was new information or changed circumstances that would be considered significant.
 An environmental assessment (EA) for the C-HC Project route modifications was completed in accordance with Rural Development Instruction 1970-C for these proposals, focusing the analysis on whether 40 CFR §1502.9(d)(1) has been triggered.
 On June 24, 2021, the notice of availability (NOA) of an EA to evaluate the route modification proposals was published with a 30-day public comment period, which closed on July 24, 2021.
 On July 29, 2021, the Utilities made a proposal to the Refuge for an expedited consideration of an exchange of lands as an alternative to the pending proposal for an amended ROW to accommodate the C- HC Project crossing of the Refuge.
-Appendix A provides the Statement of Proposed Land Exchange/Purchase between USFWS and ITC Midwest/Dairyland.
+Appendix A provides the Utilities' July 25, 2023 land exchange proposal, which includes a Statement of Proposed Land Exchange/Purchase between USFWS and ITC Midwest/Dairyland, the vegetation management plan for the Refuge, and the Updated Restoration Plan for the Upper Mississippi River National Wildlife and Fish Refuge near Turkey River, Iowa.